 No names are released and everyone’s identities are protected.
 The Health Department will never ask for personal identification, like your social security number, driver’s license, or credit card information.

-The Lenawee County Health Department has been working in conjunction with the Migrant Resource Council during this pandemic to make sure workers have access to screening and preventative supplies, as well as providing information regarding testing if necessary.
+The Lenawee County Health Department has been working in conjunction with the Migrant Resource Council during this pandemic to make sure workers have access to screening and preventative supplies.

 Our website is translatable into Spanish and we have been posting information in Spanish throughout this crisis.